bbaaxx/codetitlan-blog/README.md

 Create an account at http://openshift.redhat.com/

-Create a namespace, if you haven't already do so

-    rhc domain create <yournamespace>

-Create a nodejs-0.6 application (you can name it anything via -a)
+Create a nodejs application (you can call your application whatever you want)

-    rhc app create -a palinode  -t nodejs-0.6
+    rhc app create palinode nodejs-0.6

 Add this `github nodejs-custom-version-openshift` repository